-Praslin Island is the second largest inhabited island in the archipelago, at seven miles by two and a half, and is a 15-minute flight from Mahe (or a one hour high speed ferry).
+Praslin Island is the second largest inhabited island in the archipelago, at seven miles by two and a half, and only a 15 minute flight from Mahé (or a one hour high speed ferry).
 However it is a fair bit quieter and its mix of stunning beaches, lush green hills and valleys makes for the perfect beach retreat.

 Believed by some to be the original Garden of Eden, Praslin is home to one of the Seychelles’ two World Heritage sites, the Valle de Mai, a primeval rainforest containing gigantic palm trees – including the unique Coco de Mer palm, notorious for its suggestive-shaped fruit.

 You can watch turtle eggs hatch at a sheltered nesting site and hunt through virgin forest for some of the world’s rarest birds – the Seychelles Bulbul, the Fruit Pigeon and the Black Parrot.